 • Park to Park: A seamless 2-mile route connecting the city's two most historic green spaces.

-Meet at Campus Martius Park on Woodward Ave, directly across from Sugar Factory Detroit.
-Your guide will be waiting by the main entrance statue at the corner of Woodward Ave and Michigan Ave.
+Meet your guide at Campus Martius Park, outside Parc Restaurant on Woodward Avenue, directly across from Sugar Factory Detroit.
+Your guide will be waiting near the historic fountain at the park’s main entrance.

 This historic downtown park serves as the final stop of the tour, surrounded by landmark architecture and cultural attractions.
 Your guide will conclude the experience here, in Detroit’s vibrant theater and entertainment district.